Bot1719744/NERF/README.md

 ---

+---

+## Metrics for Analysis

+### PSNR, SSIM, and LPIPS
+These metrics are used to assess the quality of rendered images:
+- **PSNR** (Peak Signal-to-Noise Ratio): Measures pixel-wise fidelity, where higher values indicate better reconstruction quality.
+- **SSIM** (Structural Similarity Index): Assesses structural similarity between rendered and ground truth images, with values closer to 1 indicating higher similarity.
+- **LPIPS** (Learned Perceptual Image Patch Similarity): Measures perceptual similarity, with lower values reflecting closer alignment to human perception.

+### Time per Iteration
+Measures the average time taken by the model to process one iteration during training.
+- **Purpose**: Reduced time per iteration indicates improved computational efficiency, enabling faster model training and rendering.
+This metric reflects the performance benefits of the grid-based representation and adaptive sampling.

+### Temporal Consistency
+Quantifies frame-to-frame variation when rendering video sequences.
+- **Purpose**: Ensures smooth frame transitions, crucial for video quality, as inconsistencies can cause visual flickering.
+Lower values in this metric indicate better temporal stability, meaning the rendered outputs change minimally from one frame to the next.

+### High-Frequency Content
+Measures the amount of high-frequency information in rendered outputs, indicating the presence of fine details or noise.
+- **Purpose**: Reflects the level of detail preserved in the model’s outputs.
+Controlled high-frequency content is ideal for enhancing detail while avoiding excessive noise, especially in detailed regions.

+---

 ## Special Considerations and Known Issues

 1. **Rendering Artifacts**: If temporal inconsistencies appear in video rendering (e.g., flickering), consider adjusting the multisampling density or `N_samples` to improve frame stability.